Usage

 This makes it much easier to map to nice labeling thereafter.

-argument shows the output of the function.
+The format argument shows the output of the function.
 You can change square

 and round brackets, spaces, separators...
 Important format